Frequently asked questions

 What are the benefits of this project?

-With the transmission projects solicited in the 2022 RTEP Window 3, the regional grid operator was preparing for a loss of power generation sources, support for cleaner power sources and additional electricity demand in the region.
-Along with other selected proposals, the MidAtlantic Resiliency Link is expected to help ensure the reliable delivery of electricity.
-The project is also expected to scale to serve the future needs of the MidAtlantic region as well as the new generation seeking to connect the grid.
+With the transmission projects solicited in the 2022 RTEP Window 3, the regional grid operator was preparing for a loss of power generation sources, support for new power sources and additional electricity demand in the region.
+Along with the other selected proposals, the MidAtlantic Resiliency Link is expected to help ensure the reliable delivery of electricity while being able to scale to serve the future needs of the Mid-Atlantic region as well as the new generation seeking to connect to the grid.

 How is a route for this project determined?

-NextEra Energy Transmission MidAtlantic is committed to meeting or exceeding regulatory requirements and working with local communities, regional stakeholders, regulators and landowners to ensure we select the most appropriate transmission route.
-The main goal of this process is to identify a route that meets the technical specifications and economic needs of the project while avoiding or limiting impacts to landowners, local communities and the environment.
+No route has been confirmed at this time.
+NextEra Energy Transmission subsidiaries are committed to meeting or exceeding regulatory requirements and working with local communities, regional stakeholders, regulators and landowners to ensure we select the most appropriate transmission route.
+The main goal of this process is to identify a cost-effective route that avoids or limits impacts to landowners, local communities and the environment while meeting the technical specifications and identified reliability needs established by the regional grid operator.

-How can the public provide feedback on the route alternatives once they are developed?
+How can the public provide feedback on the route alternatives when they are ready?

-As part of our project development efforts, NextEra Energy Transmission MidAtlantic is committed to cultivating and maintaining strong relationships with local communities, as well as establishing ongoing, transparent dialogue so that members of the general public are given the opportunity to be involved and communicate their perspectives.
-This will include a variety of tools, including mailings, community meetings and social media, to keep the community informed once project route alternatives are developed.
+No route has been confirmed at this time.
+As part of our project development efforts, NextEra Energy Transmission subsidiaries are committed to cultivating and maintaining strong relationships with local communities as well as establishing ongoing, transparent dialogue so that members of the public are given the opportunity to be involved and communicate their perspectives.
+This includes using a variety of tools to keep the community informed about the project and gain input, including mailings, community meetings and social media.

 What does the routing process entail?

-The ongoing routing process consists of qualified employees and third-party subject-matter experts evaluating potential routes and alternatives.
+During the routing process, qualified employees and third-party subject-matter experts evaluate potential routes and alternatives.
+This involves collecting data and feedback to identify constraints, like sensitive habitats or cultural resources, and opportunities, like paralleling roadways.
 Obtaining input from landowners along the prospective routes, the public, local government and regulatory agencies is critical to the routing process as feedback is incorporated into the routing criteria.

 How will alternative route options be evaluated?

-There are a lot of factors and considerations that go into routing a transmission line, including environmental constraints, civil engineering details, requirements from the regional grid operator or proximity to other development projects.
+There are a lot of factors and considerations that go into routing a transmission line, including environmental constraints, civil engineering details, or requirements from the regional grid operator.
 We are starting to engage with local communities to understand their specific concerns in order to incorporate those into the routing criteria for evaluation.

 How can the public stay informed about the project?

-NextEra Energy Transmission MidAtlantic is committed to cultivating and maintaining strong relationships with local communities as well as establishing an ongoing, transparent dialogue so that the public is given the opportunity to be involved and communicate their perspectives.
-If you want to be added to our stakeholder list to receive information about the project, please request it through the form on the Stay Informed page.
+NextEra Energy Transmission subsidiaries are committed to cultivating and maintaining strong relationships with local communities, as well as establishing an ongoing, transparent dialogue, so that the public is given the opportunity to be involved and communicate their perspectives.
+If you want to be added to our stakeholder email list to receive information about the project, please request it through the form below.
+Information about the project will be distributed to those interested parties on a regular basis.

-When will NextEra Energy Transmission MidAtlantic file its siting application?
+When will NextEra Energy Transmission subsidiaries file its siting application?

-NextEra Energy Transmission MidAtlantic is developing a detailed routing study to evaluate route options.
-Upon completion of this process, and the related outreach to notify the public of the proposed route, NextEra Energy Transmission MidAtlantic will file its application with each state public service commission.
+NextEra Energy Transmission subsidiaries are developing a detailed routing study to evaluate route options.
+Upon conclusion of this process and the related outreach to notify the public of the proposed and alternative routes, the subsidiaries aim to file its application with each state’s public service commission in Fall 2025.